-Snorkeling and Swimming– The clear blue waters of Malalison is ideal for swimming and snorkeling.
+Snorkeling and Swimming– The clear blue waters of Malalison Island (Mararison Island) is ideal for swimming and snorkeling.
 Beautiful corals and sea life will surely amaze any nature lover.
-The island has a sand bar with white sand which change its curve and shape depending on the direction of the wind and strength of the waves.
+The island has a sandbar with white sand which changes its curve and shape depending on the direction of the wind and strength of the waves.
 The sandbar which is perfect for swimming and sand bathing stretches for about 100 meters from the beach.

 Boating Around the Island – see for yourself all sides of the island through boating.

-Adventure to Nablag Islet – adjacent to Malalison Island is Nablag Islet which is separated from the island during high tide.
+Adventure to Nablag Islet – adjacent to Malalison Island (Mararison Island) is Nablag Islet which is separated from the island during high tide.

 pitcher plant abounds at the hills of Malalison Island